GowraRohith/electricity-consumption-neural/README.md

 ![lstm kilowatts consumed per day](kilowatts-consumed-per-day.png)

-It is observed that the volatility (or change in consumption from one day to the next) is quite high.
+It is evident that the volatility (or change in consumption from one day to the next) is quite high.
 In this regard, a logarithmic transformation could be of use in attempting to smooth this data somewhat.

 ```
 from numpy import log